 Nevertheless, the strictly card room only casinos include:

-Roman Casino, Wizards Casino, Silver Dollar Casino, Riverside Casino, Fortune Casino, Great American Casino (Everett, and Tukwila locations), Freddie’s Casino, and Lucky Dragonz.
+Goldie’s Shoreline Casino, Roman Casino, Wizards Casino, three different Silver Dollar Casinos, Riverside Casino, Fortune Casino, Great American Casinos (locations in Everett and Tukwila), and Lucky Dragonz.